openwallet-foundation-labs/identity-credential/wallet/src/customized/assets/webview/about.md

 This is a customized flavor of the OWF Identity Credential Wallet.

+Wallet version __placeholder__{appinfo=version}

-This application supports provisioning and presentation of real-world identity using the ISO/IEC 18013-5:2021 mdoc credential format.
+This application supports provisioning, presentation, and reading of real-world identity using the ISO/IEC 18013-5:2021 mdoc and IETF SD-JWT credential formats.

-Identity data in this application can be shared in-person to any ISO/IEC 18013-5:2021 compliant mdoc/mDL reader using NFC or QR engagement.
+Identity data in this application can shared in-person to any ISO/IEC 18013-5:2021 compliant mdoc/mDL reader using NFC or QR engagement.
+The application also supports reader functionality for mdoc/mDLs.

-Identity data can also be shared to other Android applications or websites using a preview version of the
-[Digital Identities API](https://wicg.github.io/digital-identities/)
-API being worked on in the
+Identity data can also be shared to other Android applications or websites using OpenID4VP and a preview version of the [Digital Identities API](https://wicg.github.io/digital-identities/) API being worked on in the
 [W3C WICG Digital Identities group](https://github.com/WICG/digital-identities).